biswasanurag/100-days-of-devops/README.md

 **Key Takeaway:**
 Setting an expiry date for user accounts ensures temporary or test users automatically get disabled after a defined period — reducing the risk of forgotten or stale accounts becoming potential security vulnerabilities in production environments.

+## 🏁 Day 3 Summary

+**Task:** Secured root SSH access by disabling direct root login

+**Key Takeaway:**
+Disabling direct root SSH access enforces accountability and reduces security risks.
+By requiring users to log in with individual accounts and escalate privileges using sudo, systems gain better traceability and protection against unauthorized or accidental changes.

 ---

-Stay tuned — 98 more days to go! 🔥
+Stay tuned — 97 more days to go! 🔥
 #100DaysOfDevOps #DevOps #Linux #Automation #LearningInPublic